Smell

 Then it was onto Bratislava, capitol of Slovakia.
 This city was a thrill for Joe because his grandparents were born there and, as a child, his grandmother lived with his family.
 And now he’d returned to his roots.

 He couldn’t speak fluent Slovak but he remembered enough vocabulary to speak awkwardly with the natives.
 The city was charming because it was relatively small compared to Vienna.
 It was easy to meander through Bratislava’s quaint streets.
-Josef thoroughly enjoyed the eight hours spent with Anna in this livable town.
+Joe thoroughly enjoyed the eight hours spent with Anna in this livable town.

 The tour ended in Budapest, an amazingly schizophrenic city (Buda on one bank, Pest on the other) that boastfully spotlighted itself at night with citywide lights that included the three famous bridges – all lit like a gigantic birthday cake.
 It was a helluva farewell sight.